 About Joel

-My second bookLewis Hayden and the War Against Slavery, is a young-adult biography (Linnet Books/Shoe String Press, 1999, 167 pages).
-Kirkus Reviews said, “The first full length biography of an escaped slave who became a leader in Boston’s African-American community, this brilliant combination of clear thinking, crisp writing and carefully mapped research presents a picture of a man who was more doer than dreamer… ” (Jan 1, 1999).
+My second book was Lewis Hayden and the War Against Slavery, (Linnet Books, 1999).
+Kirkus Reviews commented, “this brilliant combination of clear thinking, crisp writing and carefully mapped research presents a picture of a man who was more doer than dreamer. . . . ” (Jan 1, 1999).
 The New York Public Library honored this book as one of its “Books for the Teen Age” for the year 2000.
+Still the only full-length biography of Lewis (and his wife Harriet), this work has, since 2019, been credited as a source in at least five scholarly books portraying various segments of the anti-slavery struggle.
+I am currently updating and revising this book for republication.
+Click here for more information on this effort.

-Outside the United States, I have concentrated on Catalonia, Spain and on Calabria, Italy.
+IN MY TRAVEL outside the United States, I have concentrated on Catalonia, Spain and on Calabria, Italy.
 Catalonia includes Barcelona and the surrounding area where the Pyrenees Mountains, the Mediterranean Sea, France, and Spain unite.
 Eight of my ten trips to Spain have included significant stops in Catalonia.
 Calabria, the southern region at the tip of the Italian boot, is the land of my grandfather’s birth.
 Seven of my nine trips to Italy, have included significant stays in Calabria, whose history includes Greeks, Romans, Byzantine missionaries, Normans, and Spaniards from Catalonia.
 All my trips to Spain and Italy have been independently arranged, allowing me to experience the ups and downs that arise while navigating schedules of museums, buses, and trains, as well as directions given in languages other than in English and new friendships that miraculously appear.

 I am retired after a diverse career focused on fundraising (as part of institutions and as a consultant) and, in my later years, property management, including commercial facilities and residential communities.

-In addition to travel, and often as part of it, I like to swim and ride a bicycle.
+I like to swim and ride a bicycle.
 I have gone for a swim in seven seas: the Balearic, Baltic, Black, Caribbean, Ionian, Tyrrhenian, and Gulf of Mexico, plus the Atlantic and Pacific oceans.
-I have bicycled in six nations and one “Overseas Territory”: Denmark, England, France, Italy (3 regions), Spain (2 regions), United States (12 states) and the Cayman Islands.
-My favorite bicycle adventure was a two-day, 150-mile ride (with support from my wife) from my home in Durham, NC to the Carolina coast.
+I have bicycled in seven nations and one “Overseas Territory”: Canada, Denmark, England, France, Italy (3 regions), Spain (2 regions), United States (13 states), and the Cayman Islands.
+My favorite bicycle trip was a two-day, 150-mile ride (with support from my wife) from my then-home in Durham, NC to the Carolina coast.

 Contact Joel